funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--travis-branch`
 ^^^^^^^^^^^^^^^^^^^^^^^

-    Switch the branch name where we are going to push.
+    Switch the branch name where we are going to push the temponary results.
+    This only works when :code:`--travis-distribution-branch` is set.

     **Default value:** :code:`master`